 Making key connections early in your academic career is critical to a successful transition to college.
-The First Year Experience (FYE) at Harding University, known as HU Square 1, is designed to help engage and connect students with the people, programs and resources necessary to lay a strong foundation on which to build and grow.
+The First Year Experience (FYE) at Harding University is designed to help engage and connect students with the people, programs and resources necessary to lay a strong foundation on which to build and grow.

 - Inspire students to explore helpful resources and activities that support academic, personal and spiritual growth

 - Expose students to various ideas, experiences, and people encountered in God's creation and the body of Christ